 Sponsored by Fraternal Order of Police, Bay City Lodge 103

-Recognizes an outstanding graduate in criminal justice who plans to enter this field directly or who will continue studies at a transfer institution.
-Programs considered for this award: Corrections, Emergency Dispatch, Law Enforcement, Law enforcement with Basic Police Training, Security / Loss Prevention Specialist.
+This award recognizes an outstanding student graduate in law enforcement or criminal justice who plans to enter this field directly or who will continue studies at a transfer institution.
+Programs considered for this award include Corrections, Emergency Dispatch, Law Enforcement, Law enforcement with Basic Police Training and Security / Loss Prevention Specialist.

 Life Sciences Award

-Recognizes an outstanding graduate in Life Science.
-To be considered for this award students should be pursuing education in Life Sciences transfer programs which include: Biology Majors, Biotechnology-Pre, Dentistry-Pre, Dietetics-Pre, Medical Tech.-Pre, Medicine-Pre, Mortuary Science-Pre, Occupational Therapy-Pre, Optometry –Pre, Osteopathy Pre, Pharmacy-Pre, Physical Therapy-Pre, Veterinary Medicine-Pre and related transfer medical fields.
+This award recognizes an outstanding student graduate in a Life Science transfer field of study.
+To be considered for this award students should be pursuing education in Life Sciences transfer programs which include: Biology majors, Pre-Biotechnology, Pre-Dentistry, Pre-Dietetics, Pre-Medical Technology, Pre-Medicine, Pre-Mortuary Science, Pre-Occupational Therapy, Pre-Optometry, Pre-Osteopathy, Pre-Pharmacy, Pre-Physical Therapy, Pre-Veterinary Medicine and related transfer medical fields.

-Recognizes a graduate who has achieved a superior scholastic record in mathematics.
-The recipient must have a strong academic record in the mathematics curriculum, with a minimum of 12 credits earned in Higher level mathematics (Algebra, Calculus, Geometry, Statistics).
+This award recognizes a student graduate who has achieved a superior scholastic record in mathematics.
+The recipient must have a strong academic record in the mathematics curriculum, with a minimum of 12 credits earned in higher level mathematics (Algebra, Calculus, Geometry, Statistics).

 Sponsored by the Delta College Foundation

-Recognizes an outstanding graduate in the business office or medical office professional program who has demonstrated outstanding academic achievement, good citizenship, and service to the community.
-Programs considered for this award: Office Professions, Administrative Assistant, or Medical Office Professions.
+This award recognizes an outstanding student graduate in an Office Administration or Technology program who has demonstrated outstanding academic achievement, good citizenship and service to the community.
+Programs considered for this award include: Office Professions, Administrative Assistant, or Medical Office Professions.

 Physical Sciences Award

-Recognizes a graduate with the highest accomplishment in physical science.
-Programs considered for this award: Chemical Process Tech., Environmental Tech, Biotechnology-Pre, Chemistry Majors, Global Peace Studies, and Water Environmental Technology.
-Also students with demonstrated excellence in multiple Geography, Geology, or environmental science courses.
+This award recognizes a student graduate with the highest accomplishment in physical science.
+Programs considered for this award include: Chemical Process Technology, Environmental Technology, Pre-Biotechnology, Chemistry majors and Water Environmental Technology - also, students with demonstrated excellence in multiple Geography, Geology or Environmental Science courses.

-Recognizes a graduate who may be part of the next generation of leaders for the Great Lakes Bay Region.
-Students applying for this award must have taken two or more classes within History, Political Science or Economics, and demonstrate the civic leadership potential in government, education, or business.
+This award recognizes an outstanding student graduate who demonstrates vision and leadership potential in government, education or business in the Great Lakes Bay Region.
+Students applying for this award must have taken two or more History, Political Science, Global Peace Studies or Economics classes and demonstrate civic leadership potential in government, education or business.